 Knowing what you want will in turn bring a sense of focus, excitement and happiness as you will feel like you’re on track towards something.
 Even if it doesn’t work out how you expect, don’t stop dreaming!

 Yes, you’ll have messy days and you’ll have super clean days but maintaining a clean and tidy room and knowing where things are will help keep your mind organised and calm.
 Being in a well organised, chilled space will help to make you want to get out of bed and achieve something or at the very least, make you feel positive about the space you’re in.

 It’s great to have friends who all know each other.
 But it’s also really good to have friends from different social groups so you can enjoy a diverse mix of people.
-It’s also healthy because it’s easy to become dependent on certain people and we all know that in life unfortunately things can go wrong and nothing is ever certain.
-It’s not always a good idea to put all your eggs in one basket shall we say!
+You might meet people that could change your life when you step out of your comfort zone, or perhaps people that are more supportive of you than those in your life already.

 If you found this useful you may find these useful too: